santiagosayshey/DigiBrain/content/AI Prompt.md

 > [!summary] Summary of previous callouts
 >
 > **Purpose**: Succinctly explain each of the core ideas  in previous notes using 1 or 2 sentences at most in dot point format.
+This callout is not necessary in every note.
+Only use it when I ask you to use it.
 >
 > **Key Elements:**
 > - Do not summarise what you wrote.
 Summarise the content of the notes.